zyang95/bitly-clone/README.md

 <br><br>

 ## How To Use
 The skeleton is primarily based on Rails file structure with focus towards MVC architectural pattern.
 However, unlike Rails, this skeleton is to provide more structural freedom for you to prototype or to bootstrap and idea quickly.
-The flexibility is up to deploying the app in Heroku.
+The flexibility is up to deploying the app in Bluemix.
 <br>
 ### To Launch the Server
 Rakefile has a simplified command for launching the server in development mode.
 To perform, execute: